Pustelto/Dotfiles/README.md

 3. Clone or download `Dotfiles` repo to `$HOME` dir
 4. Run setup.sh script (may need to change file permissions in order to run it)
 5. Go to Tmux and hit Prefix + I to load the plugins
+6. Import iTerm settings.
+    - Settings - Settings > General > Preferences > Check load preferences from custom folder or URL
+    - Profile - Settings > Profiles > Other action > Add profile (hit `+` button)
-6. Import Raycast settings.
+7. Import Raycast settings.
-7. Import bookmars, add extensions to Chrome (dev/work related, without sync)
+8. Import bookmars, add extensions to Chrome (dev/work related, without sync)
-8. Copy files from backup drive.
+9. Copy files from backup drive.
-9. Set proper version of python
+10. Set proper version of python
-10. Check fzf is setup correctly
+11. Check fzf is setup correctly

 ## To-Do